vvk2048/FinancialAnomalyDetectionSystemPaySim/README.md

 - Sophisticated, often stealthy fraud behaviors
 - Lack of contextual and behavioral intelligence in legacy systems

-This project aims to build a **scalable anomaly detection pipeline** that helps accounting firms like **MBE CPAs** automatically flag suspicious transactions **uploaded by clients via their mobile app**, reducing manual review time and increasing trust.
+This project aims to build a **scalable anomaly detection pipeline** that helps accounting firms automatically flag suspicious transactions **uploaded by clients via their mobile app**, reducing manual review time and increasing trust.

 ---